What They Do

 Alternative Career Paths

-Relevance: Leverages technical knowledge and strong communication skills.
+Relevance: Leverages both technical and communication skills.

 Technical Account Manager